adastradev/data-ingestion-agent/README.md

 ```

 ## Query Preview
 Prior to sending any data you can run the following docker command to log each query to the console to examine each query.
-No data is sent do the destination using this command.
+No data is sent to the destination using this command.

 ```sh
 docker run -i -e ASTRA_CLOUD_USERNAME=<your_username> -e ASTRA_CLOUD_PASSWORD=<your_password> adastradev/data-ingestion-agent:latest preview